NatMon/seneca-college/IPC144/Workshops/Workshop 1/README.md

 # Lab 1 - Intro Screen

 In this workshop, you will begin your development of a text based game **"Code Quest!"**.
-You will concentrate on writing source code for a very basic intro screen to your game and then you will compile and run it.
+You will concentrate on writing source code for a very basic intro screen to your game and then you will compile and run it on Matrix.

 ### LEARNING OUTCOMES